alphacenturai/consultationDetails/Skin_Hair.md

 ## Introduction

-- We all face hair fall and skin issues very in day-to-day life but we consciously try to ignore them until they become severe enough.
+- We all face hair fall and skin issues frequently in day-to-day life but we consciously try to ignore them until they become severe enough.
 - Studies show that hair fall and skin problems are psychologically damaging for women.
 - It causes intense emotional suffering often leading to personal, social, and work-related problems.